Why do dogs and cats develop acne and how to treat it?

 The prolonged use of muzzles can lead to scratches on the skin’s surface, leading to hair follicle ruptures and inflammation.
 When the hair follicle breaks, its contents go into the skin, building further inflammation within the skin.
 Bacteria will now quickly colonize the broken skin leading to infection.

 Dog acne can also be associated with other underlying skin conditions.
-A visit to the vet will ensure that these causes are found and the right treatment is given to reduce the unpleasant effects of skin inflammation and even treat the disease from its root.
+A visit to the vet will ensure that these causes are found, and the right treatment is given to reduce the unpleasant effects of skin inflammation and even treat the disease from its root.

 Allergies to food or environmental factors could also trigger acne’s apparition, and managing the allergies may decrease acne.